korydraughn/irods_rule_engine_plugin_metadata_guard/README.md

     ]
 }
 ```
-Once you've decided on what your configuration will be, you'll need to use `imeta` to set it.
+Once you've decided on what your config will be, you'll need to use `imeta` to set it.
 For example:
 ```bash
 $ imeta set -C /tempZone irods::metadata_guard '{"admin_only": true}'
 ```
 Anytime a request to modify metadata is detected by the server, the rule engine plugin will read the JSON
-configuration and determine whether the user should be allowed to continue.
+config and determine whether the user should be allowed to continue.

-**NOTE: Remember, the user setting the metadata on the zone collection must have write permission on that collection!**
+**NOTE: The user setting the metadata on the zone collection must have write permission on that collection!**

 ## Enabling the Rule Engine Plugin
 To enable, prepend the following plugin config to the list of rule engines in `/etc/irods/server_config.json`.